BjoernRave/next-passport/README.md

     return res.status(500).json({ error: 'Not all values provided' }) }

-  // This throws an error if input is invalid const { email, password } = req.body
+  const { email, password } = req.body

   const hashedPassword = await hashPassword(password)